LassoSoft/LassoGuide/lasso_guide_source/language/operators.rst

 Escape Method
 =============

-Escaping a method allows a method to be searched for by name and returned to the caller.
-The caller can later use that method, executing it by applying parentheses as described in :ref:`operators-invoke`.
-This makes it easy for methods to be treated as regular values and to be used as callbacks.
+To :dfn:`escape` a method is to allow a method to be searched for by name and returned to the caller.
+The caller can later use that method, executing it by applying parentheses as described in the section on :ref:`invocation
+<operators-invocation>`.
+This makes it easy for methods to be treated as regular
+values and to be used as callbacks.
 It is an error if the method that is being escaped is not defined.

 Both member methods and unbound methods can be escaped.
 There are two escape method operators, one for member methods and one for unbound methods.
 Escaping a